Cyclic homology, $S^1$-equivariant Floer cohomology, and Calabi-Yau structures: Circle action on the open sector

 \begin{rem} The non-unital Hochschild complex of $\cc$ can be conceptually explained in terms of cyclic bar complexes as follows (compare \cite{Loday:1992fk}*{\S 1.4.1} and \cite{Sheridan:2015ab}*{\S 3.5}): first, {\em augment} the category $\cc$ by adjoining strict units; meaning consider the $\ainf$ category $\cc^+$ with $\ob\ \cc^+ = \ob \cc$,

 whose $\ainf$ structure maps completely determined by the fact that $\cc$ is an $\ainf$ subcategory, and the elements $e^+_X$ elements act as strict units in the sense of \eqref{eq:strictunits}.
 Next, consider the {\em normalized (or reduced) Hochschild complex} of the strictly unital category $\cc^+$, $\r{CH}_*^{red}(\cc^+)$, by definition the quotient of $\r{CH}_*(\cc^+)$ by the acyclic subcomplex consisting of $e^+$ terms in any position but the first.
 Now, take the further quotient of $\r{CH}_*^{red}(\cc^+)$ by the subcomplex of length 1 Hochschild chains of the form $e^{+}_X$ for some $X$.
-The resulting complex, denoted $\widetilde{\r{CH}_*}(\cc^+)$, is bijective as a chain complexes to $\r{CH}_*^{nu}(\cc)$ via the following chain map
+The resulting complex, denoted $\widetilde{\r{CH}_*}(\cc^+)$, can be identified as a chain complex with $\r{CH}_*^{nu}(\cc)$ via the map